 The EV Transition Explained

-This is the fourth in a series of articles exploring the major technological and social challenges that must be addressed as we move from vehicles with internal-combustion engines to electric vehicles at scale.
+This is one in a series of articles exploring the major technological and social challenges that must be addressed as we move from vehicles with internal-combustion engines to electric vehicles at scale.
 In reviewing each article, readers should bear in mind Nobel Prize–winning physicist Richard Feynman’s admonition: “For a successful technology, reality must take precedence over public relations, for Nature cannot be fooled.”

 Infrastructure terminology can itself be confusing.
 For clarity, bear in mind that a charging station is a specific physical location which has one or more charging posts.
 A charging post itself may have one or more ports, where each port can charge a single EV.
 Each post may have multiple types of service connectors to support different EV charging connector standards.
 And a port may supply varying power levels.